Eagle Rock, Los Angeles: History

 In 2002, an effort to designate an area of the community as "Philippine Village" for the large Filipino American population was stopped.

 Like the surrounding areas of Northeast Los Angeles, Eagle Rock has undergone gentrification.
-Beginning in the 2000s and picking up speed in the 2010s, the “authentic urbanism” and “small-town intimacy” of the area's boulevards have played a role in drawing young professionals and fostering an emergent hipster culture.
+Beginning in the 2000s, the area attracted young professionals and fostered a hipster culture.
 As a result, housing prices have dramatically risen and a new wave of restaurants, coffee shops, bars, and art galleries have appeared over the last decade.

 Demographics

 The neighborhood is inhabited by a wide variety of ethnic and socioeconomic groups and the creative class.
-Over the past decade the Eagle Rock and neighboring Highland Park have been experiencing gentrification as young urban professionals have moved from nearby neighborhoods such as Los Feliz and Silver Lake.
+Over the past decade the Eagle Rock and neighboring Highland Park have been experiencing gentrification as young professionals have moved from nearby neighborhoods such as Los Feliz and Silver Lake.
 A core of counter-culture writers, artists and filmmakers has existed in Eagle Rock since the 1920s.